Groves Conference on Marriage and Family

 Surviving or Thriving: Exploring Adversity, Resilience, and Hope Across the Lifespan

-2018- Portland, ME Program Chairs: Sharon Ballard (North Carolina University) and Coco Readdick-Florida State University (retired)
+2018- Portland, ME Program Chairs: Sharon Ballard (East Carolina University) and Coco Readdick-Florida State University (retired)

 Caring for Each Other: Family Caregiving Across the Generations